zebbra/xlsxir/OVERVIEW.md

 - `Xlsxir.get_row/1` - Returns values of specified row (i.e. `1` returns the first row of data)
 - `Xlsxir.get_col/1` - Returns values of specified column (i.e `"A"` returns the first column of data)

 Once the table data is no longer needed, run `Xlsxir.close` to delete the ETS process and free memory.
+Be sure to close an open ETS process before trying to parse another worksheet in the same session or process.
+If you try to open a new `:worksheet` ETS process when one already exists, you will get an error.

 Refer to [Xlsxir documentation](https://hexdocs.pm/xlsxir/index.html) for more detailed examples.